mrjackyliang/discord-stonker-bot/README.md

 }
 ```

-### 7. Detect Suspicious Words
+### 8. Detect Suspicious Words
 Detect words in a message that may require attention.
 Useful when a member mentions a person of interest (without tagging them) or detection of vulgar language that often does not require warnings or deletion.

-This feature will work under `all` and `snitch` modes only.
+_This feature will work under `snitch` and `all` modes only._

 | __Key__                        | __Type__   | __Description__                          |
 |--------------------------------|------------|------------------------------------------|